matt-antone/Scorer/memory-bank/activeContext.md

 - This resolved duplicate KV/class warnings and ensures maintainability.
 - Change aligns with canonical directory structure (see systemPatterns.md).
 - Rationale and pattern documented in .cursorrules.

+## Pi-only Testing Note

+- The network manager and splash screen network check tests are **Pi-only**.
+These tests require real network interfaces and Kivy UI threading, and are not expected to pass on macOS or CI.
+This is a permanent project rule.